 - iii) Project proposers must specify contingency plans in case of budget over-runs, and specify which area(s) of the project has the potential to exceed the budget

-- iv) Preferred funding schedule (for negotiation with the Executive)
+- iv) Preferred funding schedule (for negotiation with the Board of Trustees)

 - g) Project outputs, including key objectives essential for the success of the project